-The Yorkshire Terrier, or Yorkie for short, is one of the most popular toy dog breeds due to its affectionate personality and lively attitude.
-They’re much more than a lap dog, they’re an entertaining companion with a lot of spunk.
-But, are Yorkies smart?
-How smart are Yorkies?
+The Yorkshire Terrier, or Yorkie for short, is the most popular toy dog breed due to its affectionate personality and lively attitude.
+However, you may be wondering how smart these lap dogs can actually be.

+So, are Yorkies smart?
+How smart are they?
 Yorkshire Terriers are highly intelligent dogs.
 According to canine psychologist Stanley Coren, Yorkies are “above average” intelligent dogs.
-In fact, they’re ranked 34th out of 138 qualifying breeds for working and obedience intelligence.
+And for working and obedience intelligence, they’re ranked the 34th smartest dog breed out of 138 qualifying breeds.

 Though Yorkies are some of the best when it comes to obedience and learning, they are smart dogs in other ways.
 Let’s examine what actually makes Yorkies super smart toy dogs.